Santa Barbara DUI Accident Victim Attorneys

 Penalties and Sentencing Associated with DUI Causing Bodily Injury

-DUI Offenses and Losing Driving Privileges
+DUI Offenses And Losing Driving Privileges

 Underage drivers must adhere to a different standard of conduct.
-It is a violation of law for any person who is younger than twenty-one years of age to drink alcohol.
+It is a violation of the law for any person who is younger than twenty-one years of age to drink alcohol.
 In 1994, zero-tolerance laws were instituted in California to reduce instances of youth drinking and driving.
-If the convicted person is younger than twenty-one years of age and has a blood alcohol content of .01 percent or higher, they will lose their driver’s license for one year.
+If the convicted person is younger than twenty-one years of age and has a blood alcohol content of 0.01 percent or higher, they will lose their driver’s license for one year.

-Refusing to Submit to a Breathalyzer Test
+Refusing To Submit To A Breathalyzer Test

-The offender must submit financial payments to the Department of Motor Vehicles to reinstate their driver’s license.
+The offender must submit financial payments to the DMV to reinstate their driver’s license.
 A court may also demand that the offender install an ignition interlock device on their vehicle at their own expense.
-Also, the Department of Motor Vehicles may force the offender to obtain an SR-22 certificate.
+Additionally, the DMV may require the offender to obtain an SR-22 certificate.

 Manuel S.